Numeric types in Foundation

 Conversions among integer types

-, the following conversions are possible to an integer type U
+boxed, the following conversions are possible to an integer type U:

 -